JyvanHaitani/Simple-Travel-Website/README.md

 2nd Year 2nd Semester project for PHP CLASS.
 FEEL free to use my project

 WHAT'S INSIDE:
+- HTML, CSS AND PHP CODES with sql for the database
 - Travel website with LOGIN, SIGNUP, HOME, DESTINATIONS, TRIP PLANNER, TRAVEL LOG, PROFILE PAGE
 - It can run on Visual Studios and in XAMPP
 - It has a database for login and trip planner